ReHoss/rehoss.github.io/_pages/machine_learning_scientist_guide.md

 - Don't try to put the same level of details in a talk as in a paper.
   Try to be clear and transmit the essential ideas.
 - If you are an intern, consider yourself as a researcher and play this role in your presentations.
+- Mention you sponsors and collaborators.
+- Add a QR code to your slides/poster to link to your paper or website.

 #### Software for presentations
 - [Beamer](https://www.overleaf.com/learn/latex/Beamer)